-Tsitsipas sweats into French Open fourth round
+Tennis: Tsitsipas sets up mouth-watering Wawrinka clash in Paris

-PARIS (Reuters) - Greek sixth seed Stefanos Tsitsipas dug deep to book his place in the French Open fourth round on Saturday, completing a 7-5 6-3 6-7(5) 7-6(6) victory against Serbian Filip Krajinovic after play was suspended on Friday night.
+PARIS (Reuters) - Greek sixth seed Stefanos Tsitsipas dug deep to set up a potentially explosive fourth-round clash against Stan Wawrinka at the French Open, completing a 7-5 6-3 6-7(5) 7-6(6) victory against Serbian Filip Krajinovic on Saturday.

+The 20-year-old Tsitsipas completed the win after play was suspended late on Friday evening to secure his second straight last-16 appearance at a Grand Slam, just like Wawrinka who downed Bulgarian Grigor Dimitrov 7-6(5) 7-6(4) 7-6(8), also over two days.

+Wawrinka, the 2015 French Open champion, had the court One crowd on their feet as he rallied from 6-2 down in the third-set tiebreak.

+“And as we all know, he did quite well at the French Open plenty of times, not just once.
+He’s a dangerous player.
+He knows clay very well.
+He has a big game.

+“I’m much younger than him, so I think when it comes to the physical, I guess I have a little bit of an advantage; but when it comes to experience, he’s a bit more experienced than me,” he said of Wawrinka, who also reached the final at Roland Garros in 2017.

-The match resumed at 5-5 in the third set and Tsitsipas looked wobbly in losing the tiebreak before finally winning in four sets thanks to his opponent’s nerves on Court Philippe-Chatrier.
+Tsitsipas resumed his match at 5-5 in the third and looked wobbly in losing the tiebreak before finally winning in four sets on Court Philippe-Chatrier.

 A runner-up in Madrid and semi-finalist in Rome in the run-up to the claycourt Grand Slam, Tsitsipas had breezed through the first two sets and appeared on the brink of a no-nonsense win when play resumed in searing heat on Saturday.

-But Krajinovic threw everything he had at Tsitsipas, which unsettled the 20-year-old.
+But Krajinovic threw everything he had at Tsitsipas, unsettling the 20-year-old.

 Two straight double faults handed a break to Krajinovic in the fourth set, but the Serbian let his guard down and allowed Tsitsipas to get another crack at a tiebreak.